-2.1 On receipt of IMO authorization, the IMO International Enhanced Group Call Coordinating Panel will issue a Certificate of authorization to participate in the International Enhanced Group Call service directly to the information provider with a copy to IMO or IHO or WMO, as well as to all recognized mobile satellite service providers concerned.
-A specimen Certificate of Authorization is shown at the end of this appendix.
+2.1 On receipt of IMO authorization, the IMO Enhanced Group Call Coordinating Panel will issue a Certificate of Authorization to participate in the International Enhanced Group Call service directly to the information provider with a copy to IMO or IHO or WMO, as well as to the recognized mobile satellite service provider concerned.
+A specimen Certificate of Authorization is shown at the end of this annex.

-2.2 IMO International Enhanced Group Call Coordinating Panel will maintain the master list of all registered information providers and circulate it to IMO, IHO and WMO Secretariats and all recognized mobile satellite service providers concerned.
+2.2 The IMO Enhanced Group Call Coordinating Panel will maintain the master list of all registered information providers and circulate it to IMO, IHO and WMO Secretariats, and the recognized mobile satellite service providers concerned.